 If a bitter, rather odd-looking vegetable can go from wallflower to pop star, so can we.
 And we can do it without compromising our values, standards, or beliefs.

-We all had that one teacher we didn’t like but begrudgingly, we admit they probably taught us a thing or two.
-Here are some lessons from kale.
-Like it or not. 😉
+We probably all had that one teacher we didn’t like but begrudgingly, we admit they probably taught us a thing or two.
+Consider kale your teacher in this “food for thought” perspective.